 When the profit, if any, is actually realized, the taxpayer will be required to respond.
 The consideration for the sale was \$2,200,000 in cash and the promise of future money payments wholly contingent upon facts and circumstances not possible to foretell with anything like fair certainty.
 The promise was in no proper sense equivalent to cash.
 It had no ascertainable fair market value.
-The transaction was not a the amount of such gain derived."
-Revenue Act of 1916, ch.
-463, §2(c), 39 Stat.
-756, 758 (1916).
-Thus when the Court refers to the value of Mrs. Logan's shares, it is also referencing the shares' basis.]

-closed one.
+The transaction was not a closed one.
 Respondent might never recoup her capital investment from payments only conditionally promised.
 Prior to 1921, all receipts from the sale of her shares amounted to less than their value on March 1, 1913.
 She properly demanded the return of her capital investment before assessment of any taxable profit based on conjecture.